-4.2.
-Cumulative Impacts
+4.2 Cumulative Impacts

-For purposes of this analysis each potentially affected resource has been discussed below in terms of past, present and reasonably foreseeable future actions which have or will have an affect in conjunction with the Proposed Action and the No Action Alternative.
-The time frame for the analysis extends from 1971, when the Wild Free Roaming Horses and Burros Act was passed, to 2032, ten years past the writing of this document which is the maximum time frame to consider reasonably foreseeable actions within this analysis.
+For purposes of this analysis each potentially affected resource has been discussed below in terms of past, present and reasonably foreseeable future actions which have or will have an effect in conjunction with the Proposed Action, Action Alternatives and the No Action Alternative.
+The time frame for the analysis extends from 1971, when the Wild Free Roaming Horses and Burros Act was passed, to 2033, ten years past the date of a decision record associated with this document, which is the maximum time frame considered here to consider reasonably foreseeable actions within this analysis.